-Many people, and businesses for that matter, get confused over what the terms “bookkeeper” and “accountant” mean, often getting confused by the two or believing there is no difference between them.
-However, there are a number of differences in the role of each one and confusion as to what they do could cause problems for many businesses, especially if they were to employ the wrong professional for the wrong role, or neglect the importance of one of the tasks:
+Many people and businesses for that matter get confused over what the terms “bookkeeper” and “accountant” mean, often getting confused by the two or believing there is no difference between them.
+However, there are a number of differences in the role of each one and confusion as to what they do, could cause problems for many businesses, especially if they were to employ the wrong professional for the wrong role, or neglect the importance of one of the tasks:

 Separating the two

-Whilst bookkeepers tend to be used on a day to day basis, the role of an accountant is much less frequent.
+While bookkeepers tend to be used on a day to day basis, the role of an accountant is much less frequent.
 A bookkeeper will keep the daily or weekly financial records of a business.
 S/he will record all incoming monies, outgoing expenses and invoices, and will ensure that the books match the bank accounts.
 An accountant then studies those books and provides advice on the best way for the business to proceed financially.
-The data they assess from the books can be interpreted to consider which way the business should progress in order to maximise their profit levels.
+The data they assess from the books can be interpreted to consider which way the business should progress to maximise their profit levels.

 The role of a bookkeeper